cesc0sec/SecResearch/tools/README.md

 # Tools Collection

-This repository contains several small utility tools.
+This repository is for small utility tools.

 ## Included Tools